hoprnet/hoprd-sdk-python/docs/AliasApi.md

 Get alias for the PeerId (Hopr address) that have this alias assigned to it.

-Get alias for the PeerId (Hopr address) that have this alias assigned to it.

 ### Example
 ```python
 from __future__ import print_function